MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Austria/how-to-print-vendor-payments-list-reports.md

 ---
     title: How to Print The Vendor Payments List Reports
     description: The **Vendor Payments List** report provides a list of payments for each vendor.
-The report can sort payments chronologically or grouped by vendor.
+Report can sort payments chronologically or grouped by vendor.

     documentationcenter: ''
     author: SorenGP